linhbngo/linhbngo/docs/csc-331/syllabus_slide.md

 <section data-markdown>
 ### Emergency Preparedness
-- All students are encouraged to sign up for the University’s free WCU ALERT service, which delivers official WCU emergency text messages directly to your cell phone.
+- All students are encouraged to sign up for the University's free WCU ALERT service, which delivers official WCU emergency text messages directly to your cell phone.
 - For more information, visit www.wcupa.edu/wcualert.
 To report an emergency, call the Department of Public Safety at 610-436-3311.
 </section>